Google's Chrome browser to be available on Apple's iPad, iPhone

-SAN FRANCISCO Google Inc's Chrome, the world's top Internet browser, is now available on the iPhone and iPad, as Apple Inc finally granted access to its arch-foe's more popular Web-surfing app.
+SAN FRANCISCO Google Inc's (GOOG.O) Chrome, the world's top Internet browser, is now available on the iPhone and iPad, as Apple Inc (AAPL.O) finally granted access to its arch-foe's more popular Web-surfing app.

 Both moves underscore how Google is moving quickly to safeguard its dominant Internet presence.